 The eight people that started Food Not Bombs lived in Boston and Cambridge, Massachusetts in the United States.
-The eight founders of Food Not Bombs are Jo Swanson, Mira Brown, Susan Eaton, Brian Feigenbaum, C.T.
-Lawrence Butler, Jessie Constable, Amy Rothstien and Keith McHenry
+Their names are Jo Swanson, Mira Brown, Susan Eaton, Brian Feigenbaum, C.T.
+Lawrence Butler, Jessie Constable, Amy Rothstien and Keith McHenry.

 Q4: How did Food Not Bombs get started?